Follow This Old House online:

 Plan Details and Cost

 American Home Shield offers three home warranty plans: ShieldSilver, ShieldGold, and ShieldPlatinum.
-Each plan covers HVAC systems, and the ShieldPlatinum plan even adds benefits for annual HVAC tune-ups.
+Each plan covers HVAC systems, and the ShieldPlatinum plan adds benefits for annual HVAC tune-ups.
 Here’s a pricing and plan breakdown:

 • ShieldSilver ($36 per month): The lowest plan covers home systems, such as air conditioning, heating, electrical, and plumbing.
 Note that this plan doesn’t cover major appliances or garage door openers.

 • ShieldGold ($50 per month): The next plan protects 23 systems and appliances, such as clothes washers and dryers, ranges, water heaters, and garage door openers.
+Each appliance has a coverage limit of $2,000 per claim.

 • ShieldPlatinum ($100 per month): The highest plan tier includes all ShieldGold coverage plus benefits such as yearly HVAC tuneups and roof-leak repair protection.
 It also doubles the appliance coverage limit to $4,000.